A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 The hospital is the start of everything.

-Whether it’s diagnosing an illness, going for treatments, accidents, etc, it’s the first place to be at.
+Whether it’s diagnosing an illness, going for treatments, accidents, etc, it’s the first place to be in.

 Finding out how much it’ll cost is the concern of every patient.